AzureMediaCognitiveDemos/Video-STT-Search-Python/README.md

 | Azure Media Services          | ams.conf       |
 | Azure Search                  | search.conf    |

 ### 1-2.
-Create Azure Search Index for OCR text search
+Create Azure Search Index for STT text search
 You have to create index schema to index digital text that were generated from Speech-to-Text processing of the video by Azure Media Indexer2.
 There is a scritp for creating index schema.

 ```
-# run this if OCR text is English
+# run this if text is English
 ./create_stt_schema_en.sh
 ```